 At this point, you have the option of walking up the narrow, windy path that leads towards the waterfall.
 Two young boys offered to guide us to the top (assume this is for a fee and negotiate a price or politely decline).
 If you need to use the restroom, this is the time.
 We were unaccustomed to the rustic pit toilet, but in a time of need, figured out how to get the job done (assume there might be a line and don’t let your kids wait until the last minute like mine always do).

 As you scamper up the dirt and rock path, you will be presented with the opportunity to purchase water, pop and fresh oranges cooled to delicious perfection in water diverted from the nearby creek.
 Along the way we secured a small wooden chess set and a necklace (bring a backpack or shoulder purse if you plan to do a bit of shopping).

 At a certain point the path became rockier and steeper with areas where you want to keep a sharp eye on your child.
 I would not take a toddler or a baby on this trip; use your best judgement.
 At the top you are rewarded with beautiful views and, of course, the waterfall (see photo above).
 And, no kidding, there’s even a small sit-down restaurant at this first waterfall.

 Some people swim and wade in the small pool at the base of the falls; we didn’t have any towels or dry clothes.
 The same trail continues in a switch-back pattern up a steeper part of the mountain and is not recommended for children.
 If you take this path, you’ll find more waterfalls.
 We reversed the journey back to the valley floor (watch your footing; this is not the journey for dress shoes) and felt a sense of accomplishment and adventure.
 Everyone loved this outing; especially the kids.

-For a more complete account of visiting the Ourika Valley with your own family, read Amanda’s story.
+For a more complete account of visiting the Ourika Valley read Amanda’s account of the day.